imagej/imagej.github.io/_pages/MorphoLibJ.md

   - **yi**: the y-coordinate of the inscribed circle.
   - **radius**: the radius of the inscribed circle.

-{% capture title%}
- Computation of the geodesic diameter on a segmented image from the DRIVE database (Staal *et al*., 2004\[14\]).
-Each connected component was associated to a label, then the longest geodesic path within each connected component was computed and displayed as red overlay.
+![Computation of the geodesic diameter on a segmented image from the DRIVE database (Staal *et al*., 2004\[14\]).
+Each connected component was associated to a label, then the longest geodesic path within each connected component was computed and displayed as red overlay.](Longest-geodesic-path-DRIVE.png "Computation of the geodesic diameter on a segmented image from the DRIVE database (Staal et al., 2004).
+Each connected component was associated to a label, then the longest geodesic path within each connected component was computed and displayed as red overlay.")
-{% endcapture %}
-{% include thumbnail src='/images/pages/Longest-geodesic-path-DRIVE.png' title=title %}

 ##### Geodesic diameter